ThomasWeikert/data_structures_and_algorithms/03_basic_algorithms/04_explanation.md

 ```mid = 3```
 ```high = 5```

--The next element at index mid is 2, swap it with the element at index high:
+- The next element at index mid is 2, swap it with the element at index high:

 ```array before: 012210```
 ```array after:  012201```